 Here’s what you can do if you’re a banana grower.

 Panama disease tropical race 4 (Panama TR4) is a serious disease of banana plants that has been found on farms in Far North Queensland.
-We have developed a number of resources to help you protect your farm from Panama TR4.
+We have developed a number of resources to help you protect your farm from TR4.

-Understanding Panama TR4.
+Understanding TR4.

-Panama TR4 is a soilborne fungal disease that enters through the roots and starves the plant of water and nutrients, causing the plant to wilt and die.
+TR4 is a soilborne fungal disease that enters through the roots and starves the plant of water and nutrients, causing the plant to wilt and die.

-Panama TR4 can infect most banana varieties including:
+TR4 can infect most banana varieties including:

 • Cavendish